guven-code/AD-prediction/README.md

 # AD-prediction
-Prediction of Alzheimer's Diseases staging using blood transcriptome RNA-seq data  and Machine Learning
+Prediction of Alzheimer's Disease staging using blood transcriptome RNA-seq data  and Machine Learning